Registering your Trademark: Standard Character Mark or Stylized Logo?

 Whether you are just starting your business or getting ready to expand, one of the most important assets you have is intangible.
 That’s right- intellectual property.
 And one of the keys to protecting your business and image is by properly Registering your Trademark.
 (Keep in mind that Trademark Registration fees changed January 2015).

 One of the first decisions you must make when registering a trademark is whether to register your mark as a “standard character mark” or as a “stylized logo.”
 Choosing correctly—or incorrectly—can have important effects on the strength of your mark.
 Now, chances are you are not a lawyer and don’t have to review these options every day, so this post will highlight the differences between Standard Character Marks vs Stylized Logos so you can make a better informed decision.
-For more information, please see the USPTO office and watch this video.

 Standard Character Marks